 In the Early Years we understand children are going through many developmental and neurological changes including sensitive periods and developing their individual interpersonal skills.
 We pride ourselves on helping children to become confident and kind members of the class with strong communication skills.
 We believe that positive reinforcement works best at this young age and clear communication and expectations help children to work through any low level issues that may arise.
 Housekeeping We use the Montessori 'Peace Rose Table' to help children overcome low level conflict in a peaceful and purposeful manner.
 Children can also talk about their feelings at the 'Peace Rose Table'.
 Form teachers may wish to use specific charts or resources to support the whole class or individuals with behaviour choices and celebrate their successes.
 We have a wide range of resources in the classroom environment to help children develop strong social communication skills.
 EYFS children take part in regular PSED sessions to explore a range of topics such as sharing, taking turns, kindness and emotions.
 Reporting to Parents Parents will be invited to attend a meeting with the key teacher in the Nursery and class teacher in Reception classes in the autumn and spring terms.
 A full school report will be sent home at the end of the summer term.
 Keeping In Touch It is the school's intention that parents should enjoy at all times completely satisfactory communication with the school.
 If you wish to contact the school or send a message to any of the staff by email please use the school email address: info@orchardhs.org.uk This will ensure your message is seen and dealt with quickly.
 Please do not use the individual address of any staff, as if they are away from school for any reason your message will not be seen.
-Staying Healthy A snack consisting of a piece of fruit or vegetable, should be brought into school each day; no snack bars or nuts, please.
-Please ensure it is clearly labelled in a plastic bag or small container.
-The children will also require a water bottle which will be kept in school and sent home every day to be cleaned.
+Staying Healthy Snack and lunchtime Snack time in the morning will be provided by the school.
+Children will enjoy choosing their morning snack from a fresh fruit platter.
+The children will require a water bottle from home which will be kept in school and sent home every day to be cleaned.
 A nutritious and healthy lunch will be served daily (please note that only Nursery pupils who are in for the full day will have lunch at the school).
 Please do inform us if your child has any special dietary needs.
 Children will learn about healthy eating, oral hygiene and staying fit in school.
-Snack and lunchtime Snack time in the morning should consist of one piece of fruit or vegetable; no snack bars or nuts, please.
-If your child prefers to eat her or his fruit without the skin please make sure it is sent in this way.
-Snack boxes should be labelled with your child's name.
-Please ensure your child brings their water bottle to school each day.
-For those staying for the afternoon a nutritious lunch is provided every day.

 Medicines, Infectious Diseases, Injuries The school must be informed if your child is suffering from an infectious disease such as COVID-19, chicken pox, conjunctivitis, measles, mumps, scarlet fever.
 Children should not be sent to school if they are infectious and advice should be sought from your GP about when it is safe for your child to return.
 If the headteacher has any concerns about a child being fit to return they may ask for a letter from the child's doctor.
+Should your child require medication to be administered throughout the day, a medical must be completed and handed to your child's teacher.
+These forms are also available for parents to download on the schools portal.